Holy See–Nicaragua relations: Relations with Daniel Ortega

-Daniel Ortega once favoured abortion rights but changed stance since 1990s after improving his ties with the Catholic Church.
+Daniel Ortega once favored abortion rights but changed his stance in the 1990s after improving his ties with the Catholic Church.
 Enrique Bolanos signed a new ban on all abortions, including cases where the pregnancy threatens the woman's life, in the presence of Catholic bishops and Protestant evangelist leaders.

+In 2023, the Vatican closed its embassy in Nicaragua due to Ortega's government proposing to suspend relations.